nadaadel24/GRIP_Tasks/Task 2: Kmean Clustering/README.md

   * petal length
   * petal width

-- The target variable is the "Species" column, which categorizes into
+- The target variable is the "Species" column, which categorizes into:
   - Iris Setosa
   - Iris Versicolor
   - Iris Virginica